 Mezzanine Level - Education Groups Lunchroom (pre-booked groups)

-The Education Groups Lunchroom is for the use of groups who have pre-booked a visit and are bringing a packed lunch.
+The Education Groups Lunchroom is for the use of groups who have pre-booked a visit and are bringing a packed lunch or storing bags.
 It is accessed via a lift and an accompanying member of gallery staff must be present.
 It is a long narrow space with benches and tables - gallery staff can assist to move these as necessary.
 There are no sinks and no access to drinking water.
 The space is well-lit throughout by strip lights.
 The nearest accessible toilet is located on the ground floor next to the lift.

 Getting around outside